-“The nation is redeemed from ‘Between the Straits’ [the Three Weeks] through teachers who are armed with spiritual might, who do not require a beating rod.”
+“The nation is redeemed from ‘Between the Straits’ by teachers who are armed with spiritual might, teachers who do not need a beating rod.”

-Rav Kook thought deeply about the widespread rejection of religion and traditional Jewish norms that took place in his day.
-Unlike the prevalent outlook of other rabbis, who attributed the phenomenon of secularization to hedonism and a lack of integrity, Rav Kook viewed matters in a radically different way.
-He presented his analysis in one of his most important essays, entitled “Ma’amar Ha-Dor” (‘The Generation').
+Rav Kook thought deeply about the rampant rejection of traditional Jewish observance that he witnessed.
+Unlike the prevalent opinion of other rabbinical leaders, who attributed the flood of secularization to widespread hedonism and a lack of integrity, Rav Kook interpreted the phenomenon in a radically different way.
+He presented his analysis in a highly significant essay entitled Ma’amar HaDor (“The Generation”).
 There he wrote:

 “Our generation is an amazing, wondrous phenomenon.
-It is difficult to find a similar instance in all of our history — a generation composed of contradictions, a mixture of light and darkness.”|
+It is difficult to find a similar case in all of our history, a generation composed of contradictions, a mixture of light and darkness.

-|“It is precisely the nation’s greatness that has brought about its spiritual decline.
-This generation finds that all it hears and sees from parents and teachers is beneath it.
-The morals [of the previous generation] fail to capture their hearts and quench their thirst.
-They fail to instill fear and trepidation.
-This generation has already risen beyond the stage when one runs away due to fear, real or imagined, physical or spiritual.”|
+It is precisely the nation’s greatness that has brought about its spiritual decline.
+This generation finds that all it hears and sees from its parents and teachers is beneath it.
+The morals [of the previous generation] fail to capture its hearts and quench its thirst, they fail to instill fear and trepidation.
+This generation has already risen beyond the stage when one runs away due to fear, real or imagined, physical or spiritual.

-|“Great persecutions and upheavals have made them tough and intrepid.
+Great persecutions and upheavals have made them tough and intrepid.
 Fear and threats cannot move them.
-They will only rise and follow a path of life which is lofty and enlightened.
+They will only rise and follow a path of life that is lofty and enlightened.
 Even if they wanted to, they cannot be bowed and bent, saddled with burdens and yokes...
 They cannot be motivated to return [to traditional Judaism] through fear.

-|“This is not a generation of pettiness, but one of greatness and high ideals.
+This is not a generation of pettiness, but one of greatness and high ideals.
 The only way to reach out to such a generation is through spiritual greatness.”

 The scholars of Eretz Yisrael, on the other hand, would gently correct one another.
-Their gracious method of study was characterized as one of noam — pleasantness and mutual respect.
+Their gracious method of study was characterized as noam, one of pleasantness and mutual respect.

 (Adapted from Mo'adei HaRe’iyah, p.
 533)